Jasonette/documentation/docs/advanced.md

 1. we create a subclass of `JasonComponent`
 2. And name it `JasonMapComponent` (Notice the capitalization).
-3. We also import `MapKit` since we will need to acces the iOS MapKit API.
+3. We also import `MapKit` since we will need to access the iOS MapKit API.

 Here's the result: